expressjs/expressjs.com/en/starter/generator.md

 $ npx express-generator
 ```

-For earlier Node versions, install the application generator as a global npm package and then launch it.
+For earlier Node versions, install the application generator as a global npm package and then launch it:

 ```sh
 $ npm install -g express-generator